pingcap/docs-cn/FAQ.md

 #### What's the maximum tolerance for time synchronization error of PD?

 Theoretically, the smaller of the tolerance, the better.
 During leader changes, if the clock goes back, the process won't proceed until it catches up with the previous leader.
+PD can tolerate any synchronization error, but a larger error value means a longer period of service stop during the leader change.

+#### How does the client connection find PD?

+The client connection can only access the cluster through TiDB.
+TiDB connects PD and TiKV.
+PD and TiKV are transparent to the client.
+When TiDB connects to any PD, the PD tells TiDB who is the current leader.
+If this PD is not the leader, TiDB reconnects to the leader PD.

+#### What is the difference between the `leader-schedule-limit` and `region-schedule-limit` scheduling parameters in PD?

+The `leader-schedule-limit` scheduling parameter is used to balance the leader number of different TiKV servers, affecting the load of query processing.
+The `region-schedule-limit` scheduling parameter is used to balance the replica number of different TiKV servers, affecting the data amount of different nodes.

+#### Is the number of replicas in each region configurable?
+If yes, how to configure it?

+Yes.
+Currently, you can only update the global number of replicas.
+When started for the first time, PD reads the configuration file (conf/pd.yml) and uses the max-replicas configuration in it.
+If you want to update the number later, use the pd-ctl configuration command `config set max-replicas $num` and view the enabled configuration using `config show all`.
+The updating does not affect the applications and is configured in the background.

+Make sure that the total number of TiKV instances is always greater than or equal to the number of replicas you set.
+For example, 3 replicas need 3 TiKV instances at least.
+Additional storage requirements need to be estimated before increasing the number of replicas.
+For more information about pd-ctl, see [PD Control User Guide](tools/pd-control.md).

 ### TiDB